rubayahasansinthiya-lab/Network-Security/packet-sniffing/format-mac-address-python-tutorial.md

-# How to Format a MAC Address in Python (Easy English Guide)
+# How to Format a MAC Address in Python

 This guide explains, in simple English, how to take a raw MAC address (from a packet sniffer) and turn it into a normal, human-readable format.